ondat/documentation/docs/reference/kubectl-plugin.md

 ### Usage

-* Get more version of the plugin installed;
+* Get the version of the plugin installed;

 ```bash
 kubectl storageos version